WhizzCodes/Presonal-Blogging-Website/README.md

 # BloggingWebsite
-"Personal Blogging Website" in Python using "Flask" framework and "MySQL" Database.
+"Personal Blogging Website" created in Python using "Flask" framework and "MySQL" Database.

- Here the Blogger User is able to post his/her blogs and control those post through Admin dashboard panel.
+ Here the Blogger(User) is able to post his/her blogs and control those post through Admin dashboard panel.

  Where admin has to login to access dashboard and perform events such as Add new post, Edit, Delete etc.